ClimateTools/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Jun Hu is a postdoctoral research fellow at Rice University.
-His research focuses on the long-term hydroclimate variability in the past, present and future via modeling and statistical tools.
-His PhD work was on the better interpretation of Asian speleothem records.
-Now he is exploring using water isotopes from satellite data to constrain the climate feedbacks of low-level clouds.

-He is also interested in the role of land-air-sea interactions in regional climate variability.
+My research focuses on the long-term variability of the atmosphere-ocean system in the past.
+I am interested in understanding the mechanisms of the climate system, so we can better predict the future climate change.
+To fulfil this goal, I use climate models, synthesis of (paleo)climate data, and statistical analysis.
+My past work includes using speleothem data to understand the Asian climate variability at orbital to centennial scales, the interpretation of stable isotopic signals in speleothems and ice cores, and evaluating/improving water isotope-enabled climate models.
+I am also interested in the novel usage of stable water isotopes in modern climate (e.g., convective mixing of low clouds, large-scale organized convection).